AnzhelaSukhanova/Minimal_GDB/README.md

 ### GDB query language syntax
 Pay attention to the fact that the symbols and names of the graphs and databases can be written with **{a-z, 0-9, ., /}** (not just "/" or ".") without spaces.
-Do not forget to put spaces before words and служебными symbols.
+Do not forget to put spaces before words and around service symbols.
 Every next statement starts on a new line and can be separated with `\`.
 First connect to the database:
 `connect <db_name>`
 The edges or their number can be extracted from gdb by: